whitemike889/VimeoNetworking/README.md

 ### Code Grant

 If you want to log in as a user, the Vimeo API provides a process called Code Grant authentication.
+This is a bit more involved than a client credentials grant, but it gives your application the benefit of making requests on behalf of a Vimeo user, and viewing their personal content.

-Your app launches a specific URL in Safari, the user signs up or logs in on Vimeo.com, then control is redirected back to your application where authentication completes.
+To authenticate via code grant, your app launches a specific URL in Safari.
+The user signs up or logs in on Vimeo.com, and chooses which permissions to grant.
+Then, control is redirected back to your application where authentication completes.

 To prepare your application to receive this redirect, navigate to your app target settings > Info > URL Types.
 Add a new URL Type, and under url scheme enter `vimeo` followed by your client identifier (for example, if your client identifier is `1234`, enter `vimeo1234`).
-This allows Vimeo to redirect back into your app after authorization.
 You also need to add this redirect URL to your app on the Vimeo API site.
 Under “App Callback URL”, add `vimeo{CLIENT_KEY}://auth` (for the example above, `vimeo1234://auth`).

 Now, in an appropriate place in your app, open the code grant authorization URL in Safari: